The below are mixed events for Juniors and Seniors. PLEASE READ THROUGH ALL THE UPCOMING EVENTS!

 Please refer to important information, dates, reminders and next steps to keep in mind listed in our “Announcements” Section below.
 Additionally, please don’t forget to check out upcoming events in our “Upcoming Events For All” section above.

-Make sure your “Colleges I’m Applying To” list in Naviance is accurate and up to date - that your list includes all of the colleges you are applying to with the correct deadline dates.
+NAVIANCE: Make sure your “Colleges I’m Applying To” list in Naviance is accurate and up to date - that your list includes all of the colleges you are applying to with the correct deadline dates:

 Request Teacher Letters of Recommendations through Naviance at least 3 weeks before your deadline date.

-Write and Revise your College Essays: Check out The Common Application's 2025-2026 Essay prompts!
-Your personal statement is your chance to tell your story!
-You can ask for feedback from your English Teacher & your School Counselor!
+College Essays: Reminder: Your personal statement is your chance to tell your story!
+You can ask for feedback from your English Teacher & your School Counselor before submitting!
+Don’t forget to review your essay for typos and spell check your essay before submitting!

-The Self-Reported Transcript and Academic Record System (STARS) (formerly SSAR/SRAR): If applicable, make sure that you complete the STARS per the college application deadline requirement or as communicated to you by the college.
+The STARS RECORD (Self-Reported Transcript and Academic Record System-formerly SSAR/SRAR): Reminder: Please be aware that in addition to the Common Application, you may be required to also complete and submit the STARS Record.
+Please check the list of which Colleges require STARS record form.
+If applicable, make sure that you complete the STARS per the college application deadline requirement or as communicated to you by the college.
+Please also refer to our site STARS Record Section in our Senior College Application Page.

 SAT/ACT EXAMS: